fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 I've been a Neovim user and fan for a bit more than a year now.
 After having given it a reasonable spin I've become quite efficient at working with it, and it's been a pleasure all the way through.
 Certainly, I'm a lot faster with my Tmux/Neovim/gitsh workspace than I was with either Atom, Sublime Text or VSCode, and I feel a lot more comfortable.

-> _Disclaimer: from this point and forward, and although I use Neovim, I'll be using the words Vim and Neovim interchangeably.
+> _From this point and forward, and although I use Neovim, I'll be using the words Vim and Neovim interchangeably.
 Whether I refer to the software packages or to a specific user community should be clear in context._

 During the last weeks I've noticed several tools and concepts in the Emacs which I've found attractive enough to try out the platform.
 These include: